-In a week, the news had been flooded with information on fifty people being arrested for a bribery scandal to get their kids into high-end colleges.
+In the last week, the news has been flooded with information on fifty people being arrested for a bribery scandal to get their kids into high-end colleges.
 Lori Loughlin played a massive role in the scandal while Felicity Huffman has remained in the shadows of the scam.
 YouTubers are having a great time making videos on the subject.

-Even Loughlin’s co-stars have weighed in on the situation, but Lori’s youngest daughter, Olivia Jade’s fellow YouTubers have spoken out about the situation from their own perpectives.
-Harlow Brooks, Kylie Dennison, Emma Monden and USC student Stephanie Kreimerman have given their takes on the scandal.
+Even Loughlin’s co-stars have weighed in on the situation, but Lori’s youngest daughter, Olivia Jade’s fellow YouTubers have spoken out too.
+Harlow Brooks, Kylie Dennison, Emma Monden, and USC student Stephanie Kreimerman have given their takes on the scandal.
 Check out the videos below along with brief breakdowns on the videos.
 Olivia had better watch out because these YouTubers hate her guts!

-The news began with one of Oliva Jade’s former classmates one of her fellow YouTubers, Harlow Brooks speaking out about her short experience at the private school the Giannulli sisters attended.
+The news began with one of Oliva Jade’s former classmates and a fellow YouTuber, Harlow Brooks speaking out about her short experience at the private school the Giannulli sisters attended.
 She says in the introduction of her video that she was always suspicious that both girls got into the same college.

 Here’s what she had to say in full:

-Harlow said in the video that she was only at the school and week and was looked upon because she was middle-class.
+Harlow said in the video that she was only at the school a week and was looked down upon because she was middle-class.

 Here’s what she had to say: